Reduce, Reuse, Recycle: The Value Of Repurposing Your Content

 - Use videos as a basis to write supporting content in the form of a blog and post the content on the same page

 However, even if the content you plan to repurpose is evergreen, it’s best to review it for any necessary changes such as updating old calls to action, including more recent or relevant in-links and backlinks and adding new or relevant keywords.
 It’s important to ensure you’re using content that’s still relevant and accurate.
 One of the best ways to do that is to utilize analytics and keyword research tools to determine how well content pieces have done in the past and to determine what should be updated now (and if you’re unsure where to start, we have a team of experts ready to help, so be sure to give us a call).

 As part of this process, it’s also a good idea to give your content an editorial touch up as your style has likely changed over the course of time.
 Do you still capitalize headlines the same way?
 Have you done away with the Oxford comma?
 Has the tone taken a different direction?
 These are the types of things that need to be assessed.

 When Does Repurposing Not Work?

-As stated, the goal of repurposing is to take some old content, make it fresh and have it work for you with as little effort—and money spent—as possible.
+Like we said, the goal of repurposing is to take some old content, make it fresh and have it work for you with as little effort—and money spent—as possible.
 Sometimes, though, pieces that may have worked in the past aren’t worth the effort.
 They can prove more cumbersome to rework rather than writing something from scratch.
 Sadly, these pieces should be tossed.
 Keep in mind that it is also difficult—if not impossible—to repurpose news events or content bogged down with a lot of outdated statistics.

 As long as you ensure that your old content can work for you with just a touch of elbow grease, repurposing is the way to go to save you both time and money.
 After all, why reinvent the wheel if you don’t have to?